 Investigating the impacts of the National Disability Insurance Scheme (NDIS) on Australia’s cities and urban regions.

-This three-year study is a collaboration between the University of Melbourne and La Trobe University.
-It will investigate the impacts of the National Disability Insurance Scheme (NDIS) on Australia’s cities and urban regions.
+MSSI and the School of Geography are developing a collaboratve research program to advance disbility inclusion.
+The central project that drives this agenda is a three-year study investigating the impacts of the NDIS on Australia’s cities and urban regions.
 The $22 billion per-annum NDIS, currently being progressively rolled out nationally, is the largest Australian social policy reform since Medicare.
 By 2020, it will directly impact the lives approximately 460,000 people with disability, as well as their primary carers and paid support workers.

 The study aims to assess the impact of the NDIS on urban policy and delivery of mainstream urban services; to better understand the agency of people with disability as participants in mainstream services; and, to reveal the urban context factors influencing participation of people with disability in mainstream urban services.